edwelker/website/content/posts/high-performance-css-code-design.md

 ---
 In the last few years much emphasis has been placed on web performance issues.
 Browser vendors have optimized JavaScript engines, JavaScript libraries have been honed, and content delivery has been improved.
 Unfortunately, CSS has received less attention.
 Developers have been advised how to optimally transfer CSS files, and instructed to use CSS shorthand, but very little has targeted CSS code itself.

 [Ms. Nicole Sullivan](http://www.stubbornella.org/) is among those looking to improve CSS code.
-She has been promoting “[OOCSS](https://github.com/stubbornella/oocss),” or “[Object Oriented CSS](https://github.com/stubbornella/oocss),” her methodology for how to design and refactor CSS<sup>[1](#n1)</sup>.
+She has been promoting "[OOCSS](https://github.com/stubbornella/oocss),” or "[Object Oriented CSS](https://github.com/stubbornella/oocss),” her methodology for how to design and refactor CSS<sup>[1](#n1)</sup>.
 She has collected a number of best practices for architecting a CSS framework.
 The benefits are simple: CSS will perform better, become more modular, as well as being grounded with a consistent API, making it easier to learn and use.
 This is accomplished by reducing the file size and complexity of our CSS.

 While many of these techniques can be considered common practice for experienced CSS programmers, implementing them can be difficult.
 The art is in analyzing trade-offs and picking the optimal path.
 That said, these rules are not for everyone, or every site.
 It all boils down to deciding if the site’s performance gain is greater than the time it takes to learn and use the techniques.